A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: The transition and oscillatory regimes - proof of Proposition

 \subsubsection{A linearization lemma}

-In a first step, we prove a general lemma which gives an estimate on the linearization of a product of random matrices of size $2\times 2$.
-To this end, we will denote, given a sequence of matrices $C_1,\ldots, C_m$, for any $i<j$,
+Our main tool to control the mean and variance collected in a given block is a general linearization lemma, which gives an estimate on the error induced by the first order expansion of a product of random matrices of size $2\times 2$.
+To this end, recall that, given a sequence of $2\times 2$ matrices $C_1,\ldots, C_m$, for any $i<j$, we denote

 and $C_{i,j} =I_2$ for $i\geq j$. \begin{lemma} Let $m\geq 1$.
 Let $C_k$, $k=1,\ldots,m$, be deterministic matrices such that for some absolute constant $\bar c\geq 1$, $\|C_{i,j}\|\leq \bar c$ for all $1\leq i\leq j\leq m$.
 Let $S_j \in \mathcal{M}_{2\times 2}$ be independent random matrices such that